-- Whisk all your ingredients together in a bowl then set it aside while you prepare the rest of your salad.
+- Whisk your vinaigrette ingredients together then set it aside while you prepare the rest of your salad.

 To make the pasta salad:

-- Cook your pasta according to the package's directions.
-Set it aside to cool completely once done.
+- Cook your pasta according to the package's directions then set it aside to cool completely once done.

-- Once the pasta has cooled, add it to a large bowl along with your salami, pepperoni, artichoke hearts, tomatoes, red onion, both types of olives, mozzarella pearls and basil.
-Pour your desired amount of dressing over the top and toss it until everything is fully coated.
+- Then add your cooled pasta to a large bowl along with your salami, pepperoni, tomatoes, artichokes, pepperoncini, olives, mozzarella, onion and fresh basil.
+Pour your desired amount of dressing over the top and toss the salad until it's fully coated.

-- Serve immediately or keep it chilled in the fridge until you're ready to eat.
+- Serve immediately or let it chill in the fridge for 1-2 hours before serving.